How do I book tickets?

 Tickets usually get sent out no less than three days before the event, but if you’re concerned your tickets getting lost in the post or not getting emailed out to you, just get in touch with your ticket agent.
 Make sure you have all your booking details to hand and don’t forget to check your spam folder as well.

 With the DICE app, you don't have the worry about receiving tickets or trying to find that elusive email confirmation somewhere in your email folders, as they're stored in your app which is locked to you!

 DICE tickets are stored inside the DICE app.
 Whether you bought the ticket on your phone or the desktop, just open the app and tap on the 'Tickets' icon (bottom of the screen, second from the left) and you'll be taken to the space where all your tickets live.
+If you don't have a smart phone, make sure you've received an email confirmation from DICE and bring this, along with photo ID, to show at the box office on the night.
 If you’ve bought your ticket from another agent and have chosen ‘box office collection’, your tickets will be available at our ticket office once doors have opened on the day of the show.

 What do I need to bring to collect my tickets at the venue?

-If you've bought via the DICE app, you just need your smartphone.
-If you've bought from another ticket agent, bring along a copy of the booking confirmation, ID and the debit or credit card you used to buy them.
+If you've bought from another ticket agent, check their policy but generally, you need to bring along a copy of the booking confirmation, ID and the debit or credit card you used to buy them.